ddlibrary/ddlibrary/README.md

 - Serve `public/` via a web server (Nginx/Apache) pointing PHP‑FPM to `artisan`

 ## License
-This project is licensed under the MIT License.
-See the `LICENSE` file if present.
-(Composer metadata lists license as MIT.)

 ## To Contribute
 We welcome contributions through PRs that includes code enhancements, new features or any other improvements to the codebase.
 Please check how you can [contribute](docs/contributing.md) and how you can [submit a pull request](docs/pull-request-guideline.md).